0xAX/linux-insides/README.md

 > [!TIP]
 > If you have a Google account, you can simply open the [archive page](https://groups.google.com/forum/#!forum/kernelhacking) and click **Apply to join group**.
 You will be approved automatically.

+## Sponsors

+Thanks to the people supporting this project on [Patreon](https://www.patreon.com/0xAX):

+- Paulo Oliveira

 ## License

 This project is licensed under the [BY-NC-SA Creative Commons](http://creativecommons.org/licenses/by-nc-sa/4.0/).